TikTok's biggest trends right now (2025)

 'Miss, you forgot something’ fashion trend

-Fans of fashion and clever editing, this one’s for you.
-The "Miss, You Forgot Something" trend is all about showing off seamless transition skills by gradually building an outfit or completing a makeup look piece-by-piece.
-Creators are using this trend to flex their before-and-after transformations, whether it’s going from pajamas to a full glam look or adding accessories to take an outfit to the next level.
-Start with a minimal look (bare face, casual clothes, or an incomplete outfit).
-Add each new element one-by-one using quick cuts.
-Time it to the original audio for maximum effect.
-Use hashtags like #MissYouForgotSomething #GlowUp #FYP to boost visibility.
+Fans of fashion and clever video editing, this one’s for you.
+The trend is all about showing off seamless transition skills by gradually building an outfit or completing a makeup look piece-by-piece.
+Creators are using this trend to showcase before-and-after transformations, whether it’s going from pajamas to a full glam or adding accessories to take an outfit.
+Start with a minimal look, then add each new element one-by-one using quick video cuts.

 Miss, you forgot something TikTok trend